 High-tech jobs require high-level skills to perform technology-oriented work.
 In 2001, the annual wage of a high-tech worker in Massachusetts averaged $77,314; average wages in the high-tech industries increased by 29.6 percent from 2001 to 2009.

-These data are from the Quarterly Census of Employment and Wages (QCEW) program and the Occupational Employment Statistics (OES) program.
-To learn more, see the Regional Report High-tech Industries in Massachusetts: Employment and Wage Trends during the 2001–2009 Period (PDF).
-The 2009 QCEW employment data referenced are final, annual average data.
-OES employment and wage data are for May 2009.
-For this report, industries have been identified as "high tech," using the 2007 North American Industry Classification System (NAICS) codes.
+These data are from the Quarterly Census of Employment and Wages program and the Occupational Employment and Wage Statistics program.
+To learn more, see High-tech Industries in Massachusetts: Employment and Wage Trends during the 2001–2009 Period.
+For this report, industries have been identified as "high tech" using the 2007 North American Industry Classification System (NAICS) codes.